Allegiant Air and Viva Aerobus Announce Commercial Alliance Agreement

 Allegiant currently offers nonstop service to more than 130 cities across the country.
 But, it does not currently serve Mexico.
 Monterrey-based Viva Aerobus offers extensive intra-Mexico service, as well as nonstop flights from Mexico to key destinations in the U.S. and Latin America.
 The Alliance Agreement will afford Allegiant the opportunity to broaden its travel offerings to include new world-class vacation destinations such as Cancun, Los Cabos and Puerto Vallarta, Mexico.
 At the same time, Viva Aerobus will have access to Allegiant’s distribution network and point-of-sale process, growing its U.S. customer base.

 The alliance will also enable Viva Aerobus to add routes in the United States, particularly underserved or untapped-to-Mexico markets where Allegiant has a significant presence such as Las Vegas and several cities in Florida.
-These are popular destinations for Mexican tourists.

 A fully-integrated and immunized alliance will afford Allegiant and Viva Aerobus coordination across all areas of airline operations – including code-sharing, scheduling, marketing, information systems and loyalty programs, providing seamless access and benefits for customers of both airlines.

-The alliance is anticipated to add new transborder routes and nonstop competition where currently only connecting service is available.
+The alliance is expected to add new transborder routes and nonstop competition where currently only connecting service is available.
 More than 250 new potential route opportunities have been identified as part of the DOT application, though specific routes targeted for service will be announced at a later date, following the application’s approval.

 Allegiant and Viva Aerobus currently expect to offer flights under the alliance beginning in the first quarter of 2023, pending governmental approval of the application.
 Per national requirements, Allegiant and Viva Aerobus will in parallel file for alliance approval with regulatory authorities in Mexico, including with the Mexican Federal Economic Competition Commission.